 Let’s talk a little about the “travel enhancement credit”.
 HSBC says it’s valid for seat upgrades and baggage fees, but in reality is it can be applied to *most* travel merchant codes.
 Fares purchased from Air Canada.com, hotels, Aeroplan taxes and fees and even a cruise booking made in the States showed up for me to redeem the travel credit against, making this super flexible and easy to use.

 HSBC also allows you to apply points as fixed value against travel expenses – where 25k is worth $125 in statement credits.
-This is how they represent the 3% return on travel spend and 1.5% on all others from.
+With RBC, you will need to spend 12.5k to get the same savings, and is restricted to Expedia travel.
+This is how they calculate the 3% return on travel spend and 1.5% on all others from.

 Again, travel is broadly defined.
 As a case study, I once bought a one way ticket from the Air Canada website between Toronto and Vancouver for $202.5, and I could applied both the travel credit and 25k points towards – making the flight essentially costing $-22.5 (I actually got money back).